 Student Health Service Fee

 The Student Health Service Fee provides various health services to students, such as allergy shots, health and physical examinations, physician examinations and referrals, and various other services and educational programs.
 This fee may be waived only for students on student teaching or internship assignments with field placements more than 100 miles from campus and for most online courses.
 All waiver requests must be made in writing to Student and College Financial Services and be received by Oct.
-1 for fall semesters, March 1 for spring semesters and June 1 summer sessions.
-Student Health Services Fee is not health insurance.
+1 for fall semesters, March 1 for spring semesters, and June 1 for summer sessions.

-Allocation: $13.45 per credit hour for part-time students and $161 per semester for 12 or more credit hours.
-The Health Service Fee may be charged during summer sessions.
+Allocation: $13.25* per credit hour for part-time students and $158* per semester for 12 or more credit hours.
+The Student Health Service Fee may be charged during summer sessions.

 Student Life Fee